 - Be broken down by week

-- Reflect full-time work in the summer and part-time work expectations in the fall
+- Reflect full-time work in the summer and part-time work expectations in the spring and fall

 Letter of Recommendation